asdiml/ctf-public/picoCTF/Pwn/cachemeoutside/notes.md

 The head pointer points directly to the first freed chunk (that exists on the heap) tracked in the tcache.
 This is because each tcache chunk of a particular size contains a pointer to the next tcache chunk in that bin (that pointer is in fact the first 8-byte data field in the tcache chunk struct).

-Note that each tcache bin can, by default, contain at most 7 chunks.
+Note that each tcache bin can, by default, contain at most 7 chunks (as dictated by the `TCACHE_FILL_COUNT` preprocessor definition previously shown).